 If you are struggling to find content ideas for your blog, you can use Google alerts to find questions people are asking about your blog topic.

-Ideally, you want to find a forum that is specific to your blog content.
-For example, if you have a website that has tutorials about using WordPress, then the WordPress.org support forum is a goldmine.
+Ideally, you want to find a forum specific to your blog content.
+For example, if you have a website with tutorials about using WordPress, then the WordPress.org support forum is a goldmine.

-If you can’t find a forum you like, or there isn’t much engagement, then I recommend Quora.com.
+If you can’t find a forum, I recommend Quora.com.
 People go to Quora to ask questions about everything.

 To set up an alert for questions, choose your keyword phrase and the site you want to monitor.